owenjm/damidseq_pipeline/README.md

 ## Installation

-1. Extract the pipeline script archive, make the damid_pipeline file executable and place it in your path
+1. Extract the pipeline script archive, make the `damid_pipeline` file executable and place it in your path
+    ```bash
+    # Very simple way to do this in a *nix environment,
+    # Change to the directory with the extracted files and:
+    chmod a+x damidseq_pipeline
+    sudo cp damidseq_pipeline /usr/local/bin/
+    ```
 1. Install [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 1. Obtain Bowtie 2 indices provided by [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) or [Illumina's iGenome](http://support.illumina.com/sequencing/sequencing_software/igenome.html)